 Humber River Hospital

-Digital design permeates every aspect of the new hospital.
-Digital innovations include smart bed technology; robotic technology for certain surgical procedures; automated laboratory processing; automated guided vehicles that deliver medical supplies; and bedside computer screens that allow patients to control their environments.
+- Digital design permeates every aspect of the new hospital — smart bed technology, robotics for certain surgical procedures, automated laboratory processing, automated guided medical supply delivery vehicles and bedside computer screens that allow patients to control their environments.

-HDR provided full architectural and healthcare consulting services as part of the Plenary Healthcare Partnerships team which included Plenary Health and HCP Social Infrastructure (developer), PCL Constructors (construction), HDR (architecture), Johnson Controls (facilities management), and RBC Capital Markets (financial advisor).
+We provided full architectural and healthcare consulting services as part of the Plenary Healthcare Partnerships team which included Plenary Health and HCP Social Infrastructure (developer), PCL Constructors (construction), HDR (architecture), Johnson Controls (facilities management) and RBC Capital Markets (financial advisor).